rickymal/rickymal/README.md

 ### Welcome to my GitHub Profile
 I'm a full stack developer & Enginner with ML Knowledge

-- 🔭 I’m currently working on ... **Club house clone with only Node.js built in libraries**
+- 🔭 I’m currently working on ... **Simples Library repository with only Node.js built in libraries**
 - 🌱 I know ... **React Js, .NET and Python (Django and for ML purpose)**
 - 🌱 I’m currently learning ... **React Js, Node Js**
 - 👯 I’m looking to collaborate on ... **Any project actually**